Welcome to the Montana INBRE Visiting Scholar Application for the Summer Program in Bozeman.

 Why do we ask for this?

-Our funder, the National Institutes of Health requires Montana INBRE to report annually the aggregate number of program participants belonging to groups, which have been underrepresented in scientific fields historically.
-This information is always reported in the aggregate, and Montana INBRE always considers any particular person's demographic information as confidential.
-Montana INBRE does not report, disclose or make public any demographic information belonging to any particular individual.
+Our funder, the National Institutes of Health, requires Montana INBRE to report annually the aggregate number of program participants belonging to certain groups that have been underrepresented in scientific fields, historically.
+This information is always reported in the aggregate, and Montana INBRE always considers and treats particular person's demographic information as confidential.
+Montana INBRE does not intentionally report, disclose, or make public any demographic information belonging to any particular individual.
 Selections provided mirror standard federal government demographic categories for consistency and ease of reporting, whenever possible.
+Please note that your answers (or preference not to answer) have no bearing on how your application is processed or reviewed.

 Do you belong to one or more underrepresented group(s) recognized by NIH?